 - Level 1 – Sales Order # – lists the Sales Orders that contain one or more finished goods.

 - Level 2 – Production Orders # – lists all Production Orders that are created to address the Sales Order demand.

 Hovering over any line will show a pop-up window displaying extra information for that order, such as the Required by Date and the expected date and time of completion for the order.

-The Resource view toggle (Resources Table toggle) makes the Resources table visible/invisible.
+Use Show Resources in the settings makes the Resources table visible/invisible.
 The Resources table displays the amount of allocated capacity in the vertical axis.
 The Resources table is displayed showing resource capacity compared with resource allocation per day.
-The Resource view toggle can be toggled on/off in the Planning view, Production Orders view and Resources view.
+The Resource view toggle can be toggled on/off in the Planning view, Production view and Resources view.

 - Resources in green are within capacity.